 Navigating the transition to fully OA publishing has not been straightforward.
 “It has been a challenge to find a way to transition to fully OA whilst maintaining financial stability” said Professor Matthew Freeman, Head of the Dunn School of Pathology, University of Oxford, and Chairman of The Company of Biologists.
 “Not every biologist has access to funds for APCs and there has also been much discussion and debate about what the best mechanisms are to promote OA fairly.”

 Following a great deal of consultation and collaboration with other not-for-profit publishers, libraries and funding organisations, we launched our cost-neutral Read & Publish (R&P) OA initiative in November 2019.

 Our R&P agreements enable corresponding authors at participating institutions to benefit from free and unlimited OA publishing of research articles, and unlimited access to Development, Journal of Cell Science and Journal of Experimental Biology, including archive content dating back to 1853.
 R&P agreements also support institutions and authors working to meet funding requirements and to make OA the default publishing choice.

-We were one of the first not-for-profit publishers to offer R&P agreements, and, in the first year alone, we have signed R&P agreements with three national library consortia – Jisc (UK), MALMAD (Israel) and IReL (Ireland) – as well as with individual institutions.
+We were one of the first not-for-profit publishers to offer R&P agreements, and, in the just over a year, we have signed R&P agreements three library consortia – Jisc (UK), MALMAD (Israel) and IReL (Ireland) – as well as with individual institutions.